Daniel López Romo

-Daniel “Danny” Francisco López Romo (January 28, 1945 – September 20, 2024), was a Puerto Rican United States Attorney for the District of Puerto Rico, Brigadier General and assistant adjutant general for Air, Puerto Rico Air National Guard.
-He was the first hispanic officer ever appointed to the United States Air Force Judge Advocate General's Air National Guard Advisory Council in 1990.
+Daniel Francisco López Romo (January 28, 1945 – September 20, 2024) was a Puerto Rican United States attorney for the District of Puerto Rico, brigadier general and assistant adjutant general for Air, Puerto Rico Air National Guard.
+In 1990, he became the first Hispanic officer ever appointed to the United States Air Force Judge Advocate General's Air National Guard Advisory Council.

 Early life and education

-López Romo was born San Juan, Puerto Rico.
-He graduated high school from Colegio Ponceño in 1962.
-He obtained his bachelor’s degree from the University of Puerto Rico at Mayagüez, in 1966 where he joined the Beta Activo chapter of Phi Sigma Alpha fraternity in 1963.
+López Romo was born in San Juan, Puerto Rico.
+He graduated from Colegio Ponceño in 1962.
+He obtained his bachelor’s degree from the University of Puerto Rico at Mayagüez, in 1966, having joined the Beta Activo chapter of Phi Sigma Alpha fraternity in 1963.
 He obtained a Juris Doctor from the Interamerican University of Puerto Rico School of Law in 1969.
 He also graduated from the Air Command and Staff College by correspondence in 1982.

-US District Attorney
+U.S. district attorney

-He was appointed as a United States Attorney for the District of Puerto Rico in 1982 by president Ronald Reagan and was reappointed numerous times.
+López Romo was appointed as a United States attorney for the District of Puerto Rico in 1982 by president Ronald Reagan, and was reappointed numerous times.
 He eventually became head of the office.

-While head of the US Attorney’s office in Puerto Rico he investigated and prosecuted different cases related to the Cerro Maravilla murders including charges against 10 Police officers who had previously been hailed as heroes.
-He was also instrumental in virtually disbanding the Macheteros insurgent organization by arresting 15 of its members on August 31, 1985, after the group's 7 million dollar Wells Fargo truck heist.
+As U.S. attorney, he investigated and prosecuted cases related to the Cerro Maravilla murders, including charges against tem police officers who had previously been hailed as heroes.
+He was also instrumental in virtually disbanding the Macheteros insurgent organization by arresting 15 of its members on August 31, 1985, after the group's $7 million Wells Fargo truck heist.

 Military career

-After two years in the Army ROTC he went to the Air Force ROTC where he got his commission as a Second Lieutenant in the United States Air Force on September 7, 1966.
-Served from 1970 til 1974 as assistant judge advocate, 3902nd Airlift Bomb Wing at Offutt Air Force Base.
-From 1974 till 1978 ar HQ ARPC (AFRES), in Denver, Colorado.
-Began his career with the Puerto Rico Air National Guard in 1978 as judge advocate staff officer, 156th Combat Support Squadron at Muñiz Air National Guard Base until 1985.
-Staff judge advocate, Headquarters, Puerto Rico ANG, San Juan, P.R from 1985 till 1993.
-From 1993 till April 2001 he held the position of assistant adjutant general for Air, Puerto Rico Air National Guard.
-Daniel López Romo retired after a total of 35 years of combined of military service between 5 years on active duty Air Force and 30 years in Puerto Rico Air National Guard.
-In 2025, Daniel López Romo was posthumously inducted to the Puerto Rico Veterans Hall of Fame.
+After two years in the Army ROTC, López Romo joined the Air Force ROTC.
+He received his commission as a second lieutenant in the United States Air Force on September 7, 1966.
+He served from 1970 until 1974 as assistant judge advocate, 3902nd Airlift Bomb Wing at Offutt Air Force Base.
+From 1974 to 1978 he was at HQ ARPC (AFRES), in Denver, Colorado.
+He began his career with the Puerto Rico Air National Guard in 1978 as judge advocate staff officer, 156th Combat Support Squadron at Muñiz Air National Guard Base, until 1985.
+He was staff judge advocate, Headquarters, Puerto Rico ANG, San Juan, from 1985 to 1993.
+From 1993 to April 2001 he held the position of assistant adjutant general for Air, Puerto Rico Air National Guard.

+López Romo retired after a total of 35 years of combined of military service: five years on active duty with the Air Force and 30 years in the Puerto Rico Air National Guard.

 Death

-López Romo died on September 20, 2024, at his home do to heart complications, he was 79 years old.
+López Romo died on September 20, 2024, at his home, due to heart complications.
+He was 79 years old.
 He was buried at the Puerto Rico National Cemetery in Bayamón, Puerto Rico.